hudmol/yale_aeon_mappings/README.md

 This plugin is used in conjunction with ArchivesSpace Aeon Fulfillment plugin developed by Atlas Systems: https://github.com/AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin

-It adds custom mappers for ArchivalObjects and Containers.
+It adds custom mappers for ArchivalObjects, Accessions and Containers.

 Ensure this plugin loads after the Atlas plugin by placing it later in the array of plugins in config, like this:
 ```